 Relocation: Although we thought the upgrade to Iridium we be the solution to relocation issues, it turns out that we lost a vehicle to an Iridium failure (whether an antennae or software or electrical issue is unknown).
 A radio beacon is a good cheap back up, but you have to be very close with a ship to pick up the signal.
 A better and much more expensive solution is a compact stand-alone Argos beacon like the ones used on the LRAUV.

 Benthos modem: the modem on the LST was originally used in the Antarctic to detect the presence of an iceberg over the float.
 It is the most expensive thing on the float (at about $6,000), and may not really be necessary.
-If the LRAUV can find track to the LST with just a simple shallow transpoder on it, that might be a much more cost effective solution, not to mention the space it takes up in the vehicle.
+If the LRAUV can find track to the LST with just a simple shallow transpoder on it, that might be a more cost effective solution, not to mention the space it takes up in the vehicle.

-Suggested LST future direction:
+Suggested LST future direction: The improvements and trade-offs for the next set of LSTs need to be analyzed in more detail, but from our perspective the following seems the best course of action:

+Use SOLO II which has much larger buoyancy engine

+Our collaborators at Scripps are willing to modify the SOLO II to improve it’s shallow water performance

-Use SOLO II which has much larger buoyancy engineUse SES style rotating mechanism, which employs a motor in an oil-filled housing to rotate cup position
+Use SES style rotating mechanism, which employs a motor in an oil-filled housing to rotate cup position

 Use SES computer, motor drive, and software.
 The LST tasks are very similar and far simpler than the SES.